Tessellation and Lyubich-Minsky laminations associated with quadratic maps, I: Pinching semiconjugacies: Introduction

 \parag{Acknowledgments.} I would like to thank M. Lyubich for giving opportunities to visit SUNY at Stony Brook, University of Toronto, and the Fields Institute where a part of this work was being prepared.
+I am also grateful to the referee and Y.-C.~Chen for comments.
 This research is partially supported by JSPS Research Fellowships for Young Scientists, JSPS Grant-in-Aid for Young Scientists, Nagoya University, the Circle for the Promotion of Science and Engineering, and Inamori Foundation.